shells-dw/streamdeck-totalmix/README.md

 If you'd like to drop me a coffee for the hours I've spent on this: [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/dwshells) [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/dwshells)

+# Disclaimer

+This is a private project, I am not affiliated with RME or Elgato.

 # Changelog
+## [4.3.4] - 2026-08-27
+### Added
+- Device selection for the classic input gain dial. dB stepping needs the preamp's gain range, which the classic OSC protocol doesn't transmit, so the button settings now offer a list of RME interfaces with their gain spans.
+Unset or unrecognized devices fall back to the usual 65 dB span.
+The displayed value is always TotalMix's own readout, so it stays correct regardless of the setting.
+- The Global OSC connection reads the device name from the interface and uses it to scale the gain dial's position bar.
+- Gain readouts now carry their unit ("60 dB" instead of "60"), passing through whatever unit TotalMix reports.
+### Fixed
+- Global OSC status data (device name, connection state, DSP load, DURec time and state) now arrives on its own.
+The refresh cycle only ever requested the mix and channel parameters, which don't include the status block, so a Display key stayed blank until pressed once; the status request is now part of every refresh.
+- A failed port bind (port already taken) left the connection setup unfinished.
+Bind failures are now handled and logged, with a dedicated "port already in use" message naming the affected port.
+- Two connections could silently bind the same receive port.
+Port collisions now fail with a log message saying which port to change.
+If you see a new "port in use" error after updating, your classic and Global OSC slots probably share a receive port.
+- Level meter and DSP load updates no longer flood the log file.
+They are still received and displayed as before, just not logged on every change.
+### Changed
+- Documentation pass: comments rewritten for accuracy and several doc blocks reattached to the declarations they actually describe.
+No functional changes.

 ## [4.3.1] - 2026-08-26
 ### Changed
 - Naming/Branding; remove "RME" for compliance.